top of page

 If ongoing symptoms are affecting your quality of life, I am here to help you better understand your body and find a thoughtful, realistic way forward.

-Aline Pasqualetto, a British and Brazilian nutritionist and naturopath, smiling in a sunlit field at sunset, sharing her story
+Aline Pasqualetto, a Brazilian nutritionist, smiling in a sunlit field at sunset, sharing her story

 My